XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 Requesting a parent subproject returns only the objects that live in the parent.

+## Using Smart Models

+Smart models consist of several models that enable the creation of intricate custom models.
+To achieve this, it is essential to have smart assets metadata groups in your library.
+For instance, when working with turbines and foundations, you must initially assign the foundation metadata group to the turbine.
+This will allow you to select the turbine foundation by modifying the metadata in the designer.
+Once the objects are linked, all connections to foundation are easily accessible through the turbine.

 ## Provide a JWT instead of an API token

 A JWT is passed to an integration in the [`loaded` window message](./INTEGRATIONS.md#loaded)